muncus/internet-volume/README.md

 ### Volume Knob

 The directory `volumeknob` contiains code for a [Particle](http://particle.io) Photon.
 A potentiometer is wired up to pin `A0`, and readings from the pot are converted to volume levels between 0 and 10.
 These are then sent to an [AdafriuitIO](http://io.adafruit.com) feed that the DNS Server reads.

 #### Future Work

  * [ ] build a fancy enclosure.

+### Error Service

+Serving NXDomain for DNS queries is ok, but it would be better if a page was served that explained why/how the request was blocked.
+A simple ruby server is provided in `errorservice` that will serve an HTTP 451 (Censored) for all requests.

+#### Future Work

+  * [ ] add content, link to an explanation.
+  * [ ] Make DNS Server able to serve the address of our local error service.